Eloxx Pharmaceuticals Inc. (ELOX) Shares Up Despite Recent Market Volatility

-Eloxx Pharmaceuticals Inc. (NASDAQ: ELOX)’s stock price has increased by 54.55 compared to its previous closing price of 3.25.
-However, the company has seen a 114.04% increase in its stock price over the last five trading sessions.
+Eloxx Pharmaceuticals Inc. (NASDAQ: ELOX)’s stock price has increased by 33.97 compared to its previous closing price of 4.21.
+Despite this, the company has seen a gain of 134.02% in its stock price over the last five trading days.

 Is It Worth Investing in Eloxx Pharmaceuticals Inc. (NASDAQ: ELOX) Right Now?

-Moreover, the 36-month beta value for ELOX is 2.71.
-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for ELOX is at 2.64.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023